Breaking the Assistant Mold: Modeling Behavioral Variation in LLM Based Procedural Character Generation: Interactional Reactions.

 \section{Interactional Reactions.}

 In addition to moral stances, \methodname{} models conversational behavior through a set of interactional reaction categories (Table~\ref{tab:reaction_categories}).
-These categories capture how characters respond when questioned, ranging from refusals and deflections to volunteering, playful, or hostile replies.
-By explicitly sampling from this bank, \methodname{} breaks the default assistant-like tendency to always comply, instead producing characters that display a broader range of interactional styles reflective of real human dialogue.
-This variation not only diversifies direct responses but also induces second-order effects in stylistic features, as discussed in Section~\ref{sec:method_results}.
+These categories were drafted with GPT-4o and manually curated to ensure coverage of reactions that break the helpful-assistant bias.
+By sampling from this bank, \methodname{} breaks the default assistant-like tendency to always comply.